pamoroso/bitsnap/README.md

 When selecting `Window`, `Full`, or `Interior` follow the instructions in the prompt window (the black one) to designate the window to capture.

-After the capture Bitsnap will ask in the prompt window to enter a file name to save the image to.
-It will then save the file and display the image for feedback in a window, which may be closed with the usual `Close` item of the right-click menu.
+After the capture Bitsnap will ask in the prompt window to enter a file name to save the image to, and it will use the default `screenshot.pbm` if none is entered.
+It will then save the file and display for feedback the image in a window, which may be closed with the usual `Close` item of the right-click menu.
 The displayed image has the original size of the captured area, except for the full screen which Bitsnap displays at half size.

 ### Calling from Lisp